 We have always used drama and opportunities for public speaking to enhance children's abilities to express themselves and this continues to be a priority at our school.
 All children take part in termly class assemblies and there are regular performances and presentations by children to their peers in class, to parents and to governors.

 Spelling, Punctuation and Grammar are taught throughout the school - as outlined in appendices 1 and 2 of The National Curriculum - and in discrete lessons in KS2 and is embedded into daily teaching.
+Children also have access to an online spelling programme, Spelling Shed.

 There are children of differing ability in all classes at East Sheen Primary School.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We use additional teachers, HLTAs and classroom assistants to support some children and to enable work to be matched to the needs of individuals.